 Only 3 credit hours will count toward the major in ANTH.
-Open only to advanced students wishing to complete a research project they have developed with ANTH faculty guidance.

 12 hours max special topics hours at all levels (100, 200, 300, 400) per degree.
 May be repeated up to three times so long as the topics are different.

 Prerequisites: Sophomore standing; and permission.